 Need Immediate Assistance?

-If you or someone you know is in imminent danger of harming himself/herself or someone else, call 911 or go to the nearest emergency room.
+If you or someone you know is in imminent danger of harming themselves or someone else, call 911 or go to the nearest emergency room.

 - Holy Family Hospital